Paul Walker’s Father Is Suing Porsche for His Son’s Death

 Ride Or Die: A Tribute to Paul Walker

 The September lawsuit from Walker’s sister claimed wrongful death on the grounds that the seat belts were improperly designed and prevented Walker from escaping the burning wreckage of the Carrera GT.
-The suit denies claims from the police that the car was travelling over the legal speed limit of 72 km at 150 km.
+The suit denies claims from the police that the car was travelling over the legal speed limit of 45 MPH at 93 MPH.

 Porsche Cars North America (PCNA) responded to the lawsuit earlier this month by dismissing the sister’s claims, arguing that car had been “abused and altered,” which resulted in Rodas’ loss of control.